mithleshupadhyay/alarm_clock/docs/AI_DESIGN_PLAN.md

 - Accept human-friendly schedules.
 - List scheduled alarms.
 - Cancel mistakes.
-- Run a foreground process that fires due alarms.
+- Run a scheduler that fires due alarms.
 - Persist alarms without a database.
 - Include tests and a README.

-Chosen constraints:
+Chosen constraints and non-goals:

 - Use standard-library `argparse` for the CLI to keep installation simple.
 - Use a JSON file at `~/.alarm_clock/alarms.json` for local persistence.